 “Radha and Krishna, the divine couple, together manifest Bhagavata Purana.
 The message of Vrindavana is the message of Bhagavata.
 The message of Vrindavana is Bhakti and Seva,” said His Holiness Acharya Shrivatsa Goswamiji, Jai Singh Ghera, Mathura, Uttar Pradesh, who was the Chief Guest at the inaugural ceremony of the national conference on Bhagavatam being held at ISKCON Bangalore from June 14 to 18.

-The five-day event “Message of Bhagavata” is being hosted by ISKCON Bangalore in association with Bharatiya Vidya Bhavan, Bengaluru in an effort to disseminate the ancient timeless wisdom embedded in the celebrated Srimad-Bhagavata Purana.
+The five-day event “Message of Bhagavata” is being hosted by Bharatiya Vidya Bhavan, Bengaluru in an effort to disseminate the ancient timeless wisdom embedded in the celebrated Srimad-Bhagavata Purana.

-The national conferences hosted by these institutions in the earlier four years focussed on the Vedas, Upanishads, Mahapuranas and Mahakavyas.
+The national conferences hosted by Bharatiya Vidya Bhavan in the earlier four years focussed on the Vedas, Upanishads, Mahapuranas and Mahakavyas.

 Speaking on the glories of bhakti, His Holiness said, “The glory of Vrindavana is not due to Radha and Krishna, but it is due to the bhakti which is dancing on this land.
 Bhakti was born in Dravida land and she grew up in Karnataka.
 Sri Rupa, Sanatana and Jiva (the Goswamis who were great devotees of Sri Krishna and lived in Vrindavana) were from Karnataka.”